Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Instead of subtracting all numbers, we can use s1 and s2 to calculate the added amount.
-Multiplying s2 by 1, 1+1, 1+1+1, 1+1+1+1 per row calculates what s2 is per amount.
+Multiplying s2 by 1, 1+1, 1+1+1, 1+1+1+1 per row calculates what s2 is per amount without subtracting the following values from the previous values.

 <br /><br />